fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Install NuGet Client

-Installing both the cmd utility and the Visual Studio extension are straightforward and I recommend having both.
+Installing both the command prompt utility and the Visual Studio extension, which also includes the PowerShell Package Manager Console, are straightforward and I recommend having both.

-Download the NuGet command line utility from its [home page](https://nuget.org/nuget.exe) (it is only a single .exe file), copy it to your desired location, and add the path to environment variable.
+Download the NuGet command line utility from its [home page](https://nuget.org/nuget.exe) (it is only a single .exe file), copy it to your desired location, and add the path to your system's path environment variable.

 NuGet Package Manager extension comes pre-installed in Visual Studio 2012 or later.
 In earlier versions, install it through *Tools > Extensions Manager*.
+Once installed, you can access both the Package Manager Dialog and the Package Manager Console from *Tools > NuGet Package Manager* menu in Visual Studio.

 #### Setup NuGet Feed